How CBD Works: CBD and the Endocannabinoid SystemHyla Cass, MD

 In addition to my applied nutrition and supplement regimens, CBD has helped my patients in their paths to recovery from addiction, psychiatric medication withdrawal, and mental illness.
 These conditions often having a strong stress component.

-For those struggling with the repercussions of the stress so endemic to our society or attempting to wean off of psychiatric medication, I recommend CBD, especially in the form of full spectrum hemp oil extract.
+For those struggling with the repercussions of the stress so endemic to our society or attempting to taper off of psychiatric medication, I recommend CBD, especially in the form of full spectrum hemp oil extract.

 Sources and Further Reading: